Abdul2/documentingservicesandAPIs/README.md

  This includes

- - A clear desciption of what the call does
+ - A clear description of what the PAI call does
  - Detailed examples
- - list of parameters used on the call and thier types and format
+ - list of parameters used on the call and their types and format
- - A sample response, including media type body, errors and warrning
+ - A sample response, including media type body, errors and warning

 #### how to use

  - Code examples for multiple languages
- - SDK examples (if SDKs are provided) showing how to access the resource/method utilizing the SDK for their language
+ - SDK examples (if SDKs are provided) showing how to access the resource/method utilising the SDK for their language
- - Interactive experiences (API Consol) to try/test API calls
+ - Interactive experiences (API Console) to try/test API calls
  - FAQs

  #### support